iptv-org/iptv/CONTRIBUTING.md

 The only thing before publishing your report is to make sure that:

 - The link is still in our playlists.
 You can verify this by [searching](https://github.com/search?q=repo%3Aiptv-org%2Fiptv+http%3A%2F%2Fexample.com&type=code) the repository.
 - The link really doesn't work and is not just [geo-blocked](https://en.wikipedia.org/wiki/Geo-blocking).
-To double-check this, please follow our [Testing](#testing) guidelines.
+To double-check this, please follow our [Stream Testing](#stream-testing) guidelines.

 An issue without a valid link will be closed immediately.

 ### Finding of broken streams

-Follow the [Testing](#testing) guide.
+Follow the [Stream Testing](#stream-testing) guide.
 [VLC media player](https://www.videolan.org/vlc/) outputs all errors to the log (Tools -> Messages) so you'll be able to determine pretty accurately why a link isn't working.

 Another way to test links is to use the NPM script.
 To do this, first make sure you have [Node.js](https://nodejs.org/en) installed on your system.
 Clone this repository, then go to the `iptv` folder using [Console](https://en.wikipedia.org/wiki/Windows_Console) (or [Terminal](<https://en.wikipedia.org/wiki/Terminal_(macOS)>) if you have macOS) and run the command: